Fraud Prevention Plans and Special Investigations Units FAQs

 Answer: The Plan must include the name, title, job description and geographical location of each investigator in the SIU.
 Insurers must demonstrate that investigators meet the specific education or experience qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
 Among these qualifications is: five years of insurance claims investigation experience or law enforcement investigation experience; an associate's or bachelor's degree in criminal justice or a related field.

 Is there a requirement for an SIU to include a minimum number of investigators?

 Answer: No. Each company has broad latitude in deciding how much of its resources will be dedicated to fraud prevention.
 However, companies must justify the adequacy of these resources.

 What is meant by the vulnerability of an insurer?

-Answer: Vulnerability means the risk of potential loss from fraud, which varies from company to company.
+Answer: Vulnerability means the exposure to potential loss from fraud.
 It is an important factor for insurers to consider when preparing a Fraud Prevention Plan.
 For example, strict underwriting guidelines coupled with thorough investigations of all policy applicants will decrease vulnerability.

-Are an insurers Fraud Prevention Plan or Fraud Detection and Procedures Manual subject to New York States Freedom of Information Act?
+Are insurers’ Fraud Prevention Plans or Fraud Detection and Procedures Manuals subject to New York State Freedom of Information Act?

-Answer: No. Section 409(e) of the New York Insurance Law states that "Any plan, the information contained therein, or correspondence related thereto, or any other information furnished pursuant to this section shall be deemed to be a confidential communication and shall not be open for review or be subject to a subpoena except by court order or by request from any law enforcement agency or authority."
+Answer: No. Section 409(e) of the New York Insurance Law states that fraud prevention plans and related information and correspondence shall be deemed to be a confidential communication and not opened for review or subject to a subpoena except by court order or by request from any law enforcement agency or authority.